Logo Software and Hardware

 Since its debut in 1967 there have been hundreds of versions of

-Tree, which is maintained by Pavel Boytchev.
-Since there has
+which is maintained by Pavel Boytchev.
+Since there has never been

-never been a standard specification of the Logo language, it is
+a standard specification of the Logo language, it is not obvious

-not obvious what should included on our list.
-Like the Logo Tree,
+what should included on our list.
+Like the Logo Tree, we take a

-we take a broad view of Logo and include a range of applications
+broad view of Logo and include a range of applications that are

-environments, notably Scratch, that are descendants of earlier
+notably Scratch, that are descendants of earlier versions of Logo,

-versions of Logo, or are inspired by them.
-Except where indicated,
+or are inspired by them.
+Except where indicated, the software

 Physical computing involves the interaction between programs and the world outside the computer.
 This includes having sensors to gather information from the environment; controlling motors, lights, and other devices; and designing, building and programming robots.
 We list some of the available hardware for such activities that work with versions of Logo or similar programs.